hyperknot/image2leaflet/README.md

 Which will create a tiled Leaflet map in `bigimage` subfolder.

 By default the output folder is relative to the image file.
-You can override it by specifying `-o` our `--output` for example:
+You can override it by specifying `-o` or `--output` for example:

     image2leaflet bigimage.tif -o my-new-subfolder